whubsch/gtfstoosm/README.md

 ## Overview

-This project provides tools to transform public transit data from the GTFS format into OpenStreetMap relations.
+This project provides tools to transform public transit data from the GTFS format into OpenStreetMap PTv2 relations.
 These relations can then be imported into OSM to enhance public transportation mapping.
+Currently, only bus routes are supported.

 ## Features